gobline/filter/README.md

 ## Filter Funnels

 The real value of the component is its ability to create filter funnels.
-Filter funnels allow you to filter a variable through multiple sanitzers and/or validators at once.
+Filter funnels allow you to filter a variable through multiple sanitizers and/or validators at once.

 Below is an example that trims the variable and checks if it contains a valid age (between 0 and 110).
 Eventually it will cast the variable to an integer.